KrishPotel/CoinSorting/README.md

 ```

 ### Warning
-You will need to program a exit button for your coin example is below
+You will need to program a exit button for your coin sorter example is below

 ## Example coinsorter with exit button